 - Less money for retirement: According to an analysis by the financial website NerdWallet, a man who saves 15 percent of his $50,000 salary has $2,800 to put towards retirement each month.
 A woman earning 21 percent less only receives $2,200 to put towards her retirement funds.
 Over the span of a career, these differences in savings amount to $300,000.

 - Greater difficulty paying student loans: A recent study conducted by the American Association of University Women claims women who graduated between 2007 and 2008 paid 33 percent of their loans between 2009 and 2012.
 Men paid off 44 percent of their loans between those years.
 Women in this group also made higher payments than men.

 - Insufficient funds for emergencies: Women who earn less money will have greater difficulty saving for emergencies.
 Unexpected job loss, hospital bills, vehicle repairs and other surprise expenses cause more financial harm to women.

 There are several possible solutions for closing the gender wage gap so women.
 If these solutions are successful, it would obviously put women on much better financial footing.
 One solution is to implement pay transparency.
 This would allow workers at a company to know how much their colleagues are making.

 California recently passed its own solution, which many consider the toughest wage gap law in the country.
 The Fair Pay Act will bar employers from paying women less than male counterparts who have “substantially similar” job duties.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers harmed by discrimination.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers harmed by discrimination.